odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 .. warning::
    Don't forget that fields, models, and views can still be referenced in other records such as automated and server actions, mail templates, filters, etc. .
-Those references must be found and removed from the database, preferably in the same migration script.
+Those references must be found and removed from the database, preferably in the same :ref:`migration script <upgrade/migration-scripts>`.

 .. important::
    :ref:`Testing your database <upgrade/test_your_db>` is crucial, especially when removing